Sonoff Zigbee Bridge

-Early June 2020 I received my long-awaited Sonoff Zigbee bridge along with Itead‘s pre-programmed Zigbee CC2531 USB dongle which means I am starting to write about low-power-consumption Zigbee devices including some from ZemiSmart.
-This update July 6, 2020 mentions the experimental Tasmota template for the Sonoff Zigbee Bridge.
+Early in June 2020 I received my long-awaited Sonoff Zigbee bridge along with Itead‘s pre-programmed Zigbee CC2531 USB dongle which means I am starting to write about low-power-consumption Zigbee devices including Itead devices (also some from ZemiSmart).
+In this update I’m including the new Sonoff sensors.

-First things first, the Sonoff Zigbee Bridge has both WiFi and Zigbee LEDs, a pairing recessed button and a microUSB connector.
-Other than that, it’s plain white and similar in shape like the black Sonoff RF Bridge (both run over WiFi).
+First things first, the Sonoff Zigbee Bridge has both WiFi and Zigbee LEDs, a pairing (recessed) button and a microUSB connector.
+Other than that, it is plain white and similar in shape to the black Sonoff RF Bridge (both run over WiFi).

-Step 1: Turn on the new Sonoff Zigbee bridge, turn on the eWeLink APP on the phone – remind the APP when requested of the WiFi password – seconds later – done – THAT’S it, no button pushing, nothing.
-The APP gave my Zigbee Bridge a really dumb default name – quickly fixed – I called it “Zigbee Bridge” just to be original.
+Step 1: Turn on the new Zigbee bridge, (install and) turn on the eWeLink APP on your smartphone – inform the APP when requested of your WiFi password – seconds later – done – THAT’S it, no button pushing, nothing.
+The APP gave my new Zigbee Bridge a really dumb default name which I quickly updated to call it “Zigbee Bridge” – just to be original.

-After touching ON on the eWeLink APP, my new “zigbasic” now has a RED light as well as the BLUE light.
-No change on the bridge which just has it’s blue light on.
-If I manually press the on-of toggle on the BASIC, still no change on the bridge – but everything works – WELL – THAT was easy.
+After touching ON in the eWeLink APP, my new “zigbasic” now had a RED light as well as the BLUE light.
+No change on the bridge which now just had its blue light on.
+If I manually pressed the on-off toggle on the BASIC, still no change on the bridge – but everything worked – WELL – THAT was easy.
 As an aside, I hope Zigbee proves to have good range otherwise I’ll need lots of bridges…. some mains-powered devices can act as repeaters – I’ve not ACTUALLY seen that behaviour yet.

-I found a tiny flaw already.
-With the APP focussed on my new device – ON, I disconnected the device from mains power – then reconnected.
-The device worked – I could turn it OFF then ON again from the APP – but the APP blue ON/OFF power state indicator remained ON throughout.
+I found another tiny flaw with the APP when working with my new zigbasic device – I turned the latter ON, I disconnected zigbasic from mains power – then reconnected.
+It worked i.e. I could turn it OFF then ON again from the APP – but the APP blue ON/OFF power state indicator remained ON throughout.
 I backed out of that page to the BRIDGE page and repeated the operation, all was and is now well.
 But that needs fixing in the eWeLink APP.
 To test the range, I unplugged the device, plugged it in elsewhere, still within good range – same visual issue until I backed out of the device page.
 I’ve reported this back to Itead already.

-MORE: Don’t anyone ever say I don’t check stuff out properly.
-I took my new Zigbee DIY into the hallway (a stone wall and an internal wall away) and all was fine, turned it on and off, no problem.
-I then took it into the living room (2 more open doors) and by now, no blue light, nothing lit up on the device, YET the APP thought it was turning the device on and off – the button on the APP responding to touches no problem – this takes me back to last century and X10 mains control with no feedback.
+MORE: Don’t anyone ever say I don’t check this stuff out properly.
+I took my new Zigbee DIY unit into the hallway (a stone wall and an internal wall away) and all was fine, turned it on and off, no problem.
+I then took it into the living room (two more open doors) and by now, no blue light, nothing lit up on the device, YET the APP thought it was turning the device on and off – the button on the APP responding to touches no problem – this takes me back to last century and X10 mains control with no feedback.
 Something else to ponder.
-If I leave something on, I need to be able to check it’s state.
-At this point a Tasmota-equipped WiFi device would have (after a delay) changed over to a secondary access point and be responding.
+I need to be able to check the state of my devices.
+At this point, a Tasmota-equipped WiFi device would have (after a delay) changed over to a secondary access point and be responding.

 - SNZB-01 Zigbee wireless switch